CE Compliant Machines for Predictable Results

 Why are risk assessment and operating instructions important for a machine?

-1. safety standards: a risk assessment ensures that potential hazards posed by the machine are identified, evaluated and documented.
-This makes it possible to take appropriate risk-reducing measures to minimize the remaining risk.
-Without a proper risk assessment, unsafe operating conditions may persist, which can lead to accidents or serious injuries.
+1. Safety Standards A risk assessment ensures that potential hazards posed by the machine are identified, evaluated, and documented.
+This allows for the implementation of appropriate risk-reducing measures, minimizing residual risk.
+Without a proper risk assessment and a clear operating manual, unsafe operating conditions may persist, potentially leading to accidents or serious injuries.

-2. legal requirements: The Machinery Directive and Machinery Ordinance require the risk assessment and operating instructions to be prepared and retained to ensure that machinery complies with the necessary safety requirements.
-Proof that these documents are available and have been drawn up correctly is necessary for CE marking and can be decisive in the event of an accident or inspection by the authorities.
+2. Legal Requirements Both the Machinery Directive and Machinery Regulation require that risk assessments and operating instructions are prepared, retained, and available.
+Proper documentation is necessary for CE marking and can be decisive in the event of an accident or regulatory inspection.

 Arrange your non-binding consultation on the CE marking of your machines.